 1. Traditional pay-per-click (PPC) ads

 Traditional pay-per-click (PPC) ads are the most common ads businesses run to reach qualified leads.
 These are all-text ads that appear at the top of search results above organic listings — you’ll see an ad tag next to your listing.
-These ads are excellent for attracting people who search for specific terms related to your business.
+These Google search ads are excellent for attracting people who search for specific terms related to your business.

 It’s a great way to get people to visit your site and check out your products or services.